top of page

 Parent Support

-For moms raising neurodivergent kids, teens, and young adults who are dealing with meltdowns, shutdowns, resistance, avoidance, school stress, emotional overload, or daily chaos at home.
+For moms raising neurodivergent, anxious, sensitive, or overwhelmed kids, teens, and young adults who are dealing with meltdowns, shutdowns, resistance, avoidance, school stress, emotional overload, or daily chaos at home.

 Cottage_firstfloor_edited.jpg

-Individual and small-group support for autistic and neurodivergent kids, teens, and young adults who need a gentle, affirming space to build confidence, communication, emotional awareness, and real-world social understanding.
+I also offer support for autistic, ADHD, anxious, and neurodivergent kids, teens, and young adults who need a calm place to build confidence, communication, emotional awareness, and real-world social understanding.

-Start Here: A Softer Way to Understand Your Child
+Start Here: A Different Way to Understand Your Child

 What Your Autistic Child Wishes You Knew

-If you’re exhausted from trying to manage the meltdowns, shutdowns, refusal, or big reactions, this book will help you see your child through a different lens.
+If you’re exhausted from the meltdowns, shutdowns, refusal, anxiety, big reactions, or constant power struggles, this book will help you understand what may actually be happening underneath the behavior.

-This book is a gentle starting point for parents who want to understand what is really happening underneath the behavior and begin responding with more clarity, calm, and connection.
+This book is a starting point for parents who are tired of guessing, tired of reacting, and ready to see their child through a different lens, one with more clarity, calm, and connection.

 Testimonials